-Breach of Privacy
+Start a Claim for Breach of Privacy

-What is a Breach of Privacy?
+What is Breach of Privacy?

 A breach of privacy occurs when your private or confidential information is disclosed to a third party, who is not authorised to receive that information.

 - The publication of stories about you in newspapers or online, which contain private information about you (sometimes private sexual information);

-- The publication of private family information in a public context; and
+- The publication of private family information in a public context;

 - Information which is confidential to you (for example commercially sensitive information relating to your business) being leaked in public.

 Private information can be misused if emails are sent to the wrong recipients, or if extra people are copied in to an email wrongly.

 Sensitive personal data (such as information relating to your mental or physical health conditions) are subject to very strict rules about processing and storage and if those rules are breached, you can have a powerful claim.

-If you have been the victim of a breach of your privacy or if your confidential information have been misused, it may be possible to bring a claim for compensation.
+If you have been the victim of a breach of your privacy or if your confidential information has been misused, it may be possible to bring a claim for compensation.